sdgilley/toc-to-csv/README.md

     rscript.exe TOC-csv.R
     ```

- 1. The filename specified in the INPUTS section (mytoc.csv unless you changed it) will be created in your current directory.
+ 1. The filename specified in the INPUTS section (**mytoc.csv**, unless you changed it) will be created in your current directory.

 ### For R users